scripting/sql/worknotes.md

+#### 1/9/23 by DW

+New config option -- config.flQueueAllRequests, default false.

+If true, all runSqltext requests go through queueQuery, so in theory we should never go over the connection limit.

+When running a query now, if running the query now would exceed the capacity of the connection pool, add it to the queue and leave.

+#### 1/8/23 by DW

+Support for a new option to log queries, flLogQueries.

 #### 7/12/22 by DW -- 0.4.15

 Add a third callback param to runSqltext and queueQuery -- fields, which corresponds to the same value in the system routine.